Beauty and the Beast (1991 film): Box office

 For its original theatrical run, Beauty and the Beast earned $9.6 million in its opening weekend, ranking in third place behind The Addams Family and Cape Fear.
 During its initial release in 1991, the film grossed $145.9 million in revenues in North America and $331.9 million worldwide.
-It ranked as the third-most successful film of 1991 and Later the Year 1992 in North America and Europe, Including The Home Country of France, Italy, Spain and Other's, Etc. surpassed only by the summer blockbusters Terminator 2: Judgment Day and Robin Hood: Prince of Thieves ahead of the 1992 Summer Olympics in Barcelona and Catalonia, Spain.
+It ranked as the third-most successful film of 1991 in North America, surpassed only by the summer blockbusters Terminator 2: Judgment Day and Robin Hood: Prince of Thieves.
 At the time, Beauty and the Beast was the most successful animated Disney film release, and the first animated film to reach $100 million in the United States and Canada in its initial run.
 In its IMAX re-release, it earned $25.5 million in North America and $5.5 million in other territories, for a worldwide total of $31 million.

 It also earned $9.8 million from its 3D re-release overseas.
 During the opening weekend of its North American 3D re-release in 2012, Beauty and the Beast grossed $17.8 million, coming in at the No. 2 spot, behind Contraband, and achieved the highest opening weekend for an animated film in January.
 The film was expected to make $17.5 million over the weekend; however, the results topped its forecast and the expectations of box office analysts.
 The re-release ended its run on May 3, 2012, and earned $47.6 million, which brought the film's total gross in North America to $219 million.
 It made an estimated $206 million in other territories, for a worldwide total of $425 million.
 It was the highest-grossing film in Italy, surpassing the 39 billion lira grossed by Johnny Stecchino.